Local Playbook Execution

 - Standalone Execution: No server/worker infrastructure needed

-- Tool Support: Shell commands, HTTP requests, and playbook composition
+- Tool Support: Shell commands, HTTP requests, playbook composition, and Rhai scripting

 - Variable Templating: Jinja2-style template rendering